 Product revenues comprise sales of our voice infrastructure products, including our GSX9000TM Open Services Switch, InsignusTM Softswitch, Sonus InsightTM Management System and related product offerings.
-Product revenues for the three months ended March 31, 2004 increased 646% from the same period in fiscal 2003.
-The higher revenues were the result of an increase in the sale of our voice infrastructure products to telecommunications service providers and a deferral of revenues from the three months ended March 31, 2003 attributable to a significant customer transaction until the final delivery of software in the fourth quarter of 2003.
+Product revenues for the three and six months ended June 30, 2004 increased 271% and 383% from the comparable periods in fiscal 2003.
+The higher revenues were the result of an increase in the sale of our voice infrastructure products to telecommunications service providers and a deferral of revenues attributable to a significant customer transaction from the first three quarters of 2003 until the final delivery of software in the fourth quarter of 2003.

 Service revenues primarily comprise hardware and software maintenance, network design, installation and other professional services.
-Service revenues for the three months ended March 31, 2004 increased 81% from the same period in fiscal 2003.
-The increase in service revenues were primarily due to an increase in maintenance revenues as a result of our growing installed customer base.
+Service revenues for the three and six months ended June 30, 2004 increased 66% and 72% from the comparable periods in fiscal 2003.
+The increase in service revenues were primarily due to an increase in maintenance revenues as a result of our growing installed customer base and maintenance revenues for a particular customer that had been deferred from prior quarters pending recognition of related product revenues which occurred in the second quarter of 2004.

-For the three months ended March 31, 2004 and 2003, three and two customers each contributed more than 10% of our revenues, representing an aggregate of 67% and 40% of total revenues.
-The following customers contributed 10% or more of our revenues in the three months ended March 31, 2004 and 2003:
+For the three months ended June 30, 2004 and 2003, three customers each contributed 10% or more of our revenues, representing an aggregate of 48% and 55% of total revenues.
+For the six months ended June 30, 2004 and 2003, four and three customers each contributed more than 10% of our revenues, representing an aggregate of 55% and 49% of total revenues.
+The following customers contributed 10% or more of our revenues in the three and six months ended June 30, 2004 and 2003: